Becoming a care partner

-- We will provide resources and support for new care partners to provide care for tamariki.
+- We will provide resources and support for new care partners to provide care for tamariki or children.

-- We work collectively and in partnership to co-design services and improve the experiences and outcomes of tamariki in care.
+- We work collectively and in partnership to co-design services and improve the experiences and outcomes of tamariki or children in care.

 - Together we ensure our statutory responsibilities to assess the needs of the child and have the right plans in place for them.